State Chair: Jay North

 Communications Director: Caryn Ann Harlos

 Caryn Ann is a recent transplant from Florida who became politically active after discovering the Libertarian Party and Libertarian principles.
 She is a paralegal holding a certification with the National Association of Legal Assistants with twenty years of experience and a Christian author and former owner of many theological websites.
-In addition to her work with the State Party, she presently serves in many volunteer capacities with the Libertarian Party and activist groups on a county, state, and National level as well as serving as an editor with Independent Political Report.
-Caryn Ann’s passion is to communicate the principles of libertarianism to as wide an audience of possible and to uphold the principles upon which the Libertarian Party was founded.
+In addition to her work with the State Party, she presently serves in many volunteer capacities with the Libertarian Party and activist groups on a county, state, and National level as well as serving as an editor with Independent Political Report and as Colorado State Coordinator with the Libertarian Party Radical Caucus.
+Caryn Ann’s passion is to communicate the principles of libertarianism to as wide an audience as possible and to uphold the principles upon which the Libertarian Party was founded.

 Caryn Ann is also the elected Region 1 Representative to the Libertarian National Committee.
 Region 1 comprises Alaska, Arizona, Colorado, Kansas, Hawaii, Montana, Utah, Washington, and Wyoming.